 Go here if you want to check out FL4K’s full skill tree but these are some of the skills that I found interesting:

 - Melee Override Skill.
 FL4K establishes dominance over an enemy, turning it into an ally for a short time.

 - LICK THE WOUNDS

 - When FL4K is in Fight For Your Life, their pet will attempt to revive them.

 - FL4K gains a chance to score a Critical Hit with weapons against any part of enemies.
 Critical Hit Chance: +20%

 Gearbox delivered another awesome playable character.
 FL4K looks cool, probably the coolest of the bunch.
 The voice (acting) is great.
 The tone at which FL4K speaks and interacts with other NPCs is fun.
-If you watched the TV series ‘Bones’ you have the main character, Doctor Temperance Brennan, she also talks very scientifically.
+If you watched the TV series ‘Bones’ you have the main character, Doctor Temperance Brennan, who also talks very scientifically.
 Kinda like the character Data from Star Trek.
 A robot making sense of humans and their behavior.
 I didn’t expect that FL4K would have the ability to choose an action skill and a pet.
 The interaction with your pet is great.
 I think this character class can be great if you like to be a sniper or like to play solo.
 I really enjoyed my playtime with this character.